Orral Humphrey

-Thomas Orral Humphrey (April 3, 1880 - August 12, 1929) was an American silent film actor and director.
+Thomas Orral Humphrey (April 3, 1878 - August 12, 1929) was an American silent film actor and director.

-Humphrey was born in Louisville, Kentucky.
 He starred in 46 films between 1914 and 1929 and is credited for directing four films.
-His younger sister Ola Humphrey was an actress.
+His younger sister was actress Ola Humphrey.

+Early life and career

+Born in Iowa and raised in Oakland, California, Humphrey was the eldest of two children born to Thomas M. Humphrey and Minerva "Minnie" J. Paschal.
+He attended Lafayette Elementary school.

 Humphrey's first film was one of the most popular of 1915, The Diamond from the Sky in which he starred alongside Lottie Pickford, Charlotte Burton, Jack Hoxie, and other popular actors.

-He died in 1929 aged 49 in Los Angeles, California.
+Personal life and death

+Humphrey was married to Carrie Adams, to actress Josephine E. "Jo" Taylor (his frequent onscreen wife, circa 1916), and, from 1919 until his death, to Lois Frances Born, with whom he had three children.

+Humphrey died on August 12, 1929, in Los Angeles from injuries sustained during the filming of his final film, In Old California.
+He was survived by his wife and children.